alchan00/alchan00.github.io/questions/index.md

+Q3.
 What is the data of weil rep in the spectral side? can it be describe as a linear algebraic data? (ex some eigen values, excursion?)

+Q4. example case when we make use of C_p=C?